bhisaac/5eFP/5eFP-SRD.md

 - A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
 - Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
-- The creature has disadvantage on Dexterity saving throws.
+- The creature has disadvantage on DEX checks.

 ## Stunned

 - A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
-- The creature automatically fails Strength and Dexterity saving throws.
+- The creature automatically fails STR and DEX checks.
 - Attack rolls against the creature have advantage.

 ## Taunted